skills/github-pages/.github/steps/2-step.md

 ## Step 2: Customize your homepage

+Good job!
 You turned on GitHub Pages! :tada:

 ### 📖 Theory: Customizing your homepage

-You can customize your homepage by adding content to  `index.md` file so we can update it to include your personalized content!
+You can customize your homepage by adding content to  `index.md` file.
+As you commit it to the `main` branch your website will be updated to display your personalized content!

 ### ⌨️ Activity: Create your homepage